 Cheesecake!
 The quintessential low carb dessert, amiright?

-When I first did Atkins in the 90’s – I ate so much low carb cheesecake that I thought I’d been ruined on it forever.
-Of course the low carb cheesecakes of the 90’s were a far cry from all the delicious low carb cheesecake recipes out there today.
+When I first did the Atkins Diet in the 90’s – I ate so much keto cheesecake that I thought I’d been ruined on it forever.
+Of course the low carb cheesecakes of the 90’s were a far cry from all the delicious keto cheesecake recipes out there today.

-It was better than nothing, but not great. ? ? ?
+It was better than nothing, but definitely not great.

-With all of the improvements in sweeteners and the availability of low carb nut flours now, the low carb cheesecake game has definitely made some amazing strides!
+With all of the improvements in sweeteners and the availability of low carb nut flours now, the keto cheesecake game has definitely made some amazing strides!

-And so I bring you this truly delectable low carb strawberry swirl cheesecake recipe!
+And so I bring you this truly delectable keto strawberry cheesecake recipe – classic cream cheese cheesecake with a strawberry swirl!
 It’s so good that if you didn’t already know it was low carb and gluten free, you’d never guess!

 You ready??